grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 ### Custom template examples

-Here are a few examples of how to use custom templates.
+Here's an examples of how to use custom templates.

 Template to render a single alert: